COPS AND THUGS KEEP SHOOTING AND CHILDREN KEEP DUCKING: HOW MUCH LONGER CAN THEY DUCK?

-Edward Matthew Glass again I want to thank you for that nugget of a phrase I found from you in my email.
+Edward Matthew Glass again I want to thank for that nugget of a phrase I found from you in my email.
 I could not have said it better—it was PRICELESS!

 If you missed what he said about the worst kind of racism found in the black community.
 He said, “It is the kind of racism you have to fight off with one hand because the other hand is too busy writing trying to keep slave negroes (including family) from attacking me (behind my back) while I defend them.”

 He hit a homerun with me.
-In 1970 on my successful sports talk show “Inside Sports” I coined a phrase I closed out my show every Saturday evening with.
-“Every black I saw was not my brother and every white face was not my enemy!
-I learned the hard way thanks to John Thompson, Sugar Ray Leonard, James Brown, Dave Bing, Adrian Dantley, Darryl Hill, Adrian Branch, Cathy Hughes, Chris Thomas, Cornelius Greene, Michael Wilbon, Jair Lynch, Kevin Blackistone, Bill Rhoden and Larry Fitzgerald, Sr.
+In 1970 on my successful sports talk show “Inside Sports” I coined a phrase I would close out my show every Saturday evening with, “Every black I saw was not my brother and every white face I saw was not my enemy!
+I learned the hard way thanks to John Thompsons, Sugar Ray Leonards, James Browns, Dave Bings, Adrian Dantleys, Darryl Hills, Adrian Branchs, Cathy Hughes, Chris Thomas, Cornelius Greenes, Michael Wilbons, Jair Lynchs, Kevin Blackistones, Bill Rhodens and Larry Fitzgerald, Sr.

-NFL runners Jim Brown and Calvin Hill smiling faces telling lies
+NFL runners Jim Brown and Calvin Hill smiling faces telling lies.

 Today’s black media personalities only become experts as it relates to the black experience after they are hired as a writer at the Washington Post, New York Times or become an reporter on one of the local TV channels.
 Check their backgrounds and track records for working in the war zones of the inner-city in the fight for civil and human rights before they became media personalities—you will come up with zero.
 Their only hands on black experience is walking and driving while black.

-Far too many blacks think white folks hate them—the truth told is that white folks envy us and want to be like us!
+Far too many blacks think white folks hate them—the truth be told is that white folks envy us and want to be like us!
 For example; the suntan lotion business is a trillion dollar industry and it is not because our cabinets and shelves are overrun with the product.
 Why do you thing big butts, big lips, big noses are the in-thing with white folks today?
 They take our soul and jazz music and claim it as their own.
-They even take our gestures, high fives, fist bumping, dance routines (NFL).
-Do you remember the big deal they made over The President and First Lady Fist Bumping on National television?
-They also take our radio sports talk formats “Inside Sports” aka Washington Post.
-Read below of how the Washington Post and its owner Katharine Graham stole Inside Sports while I was in studio doing my show.
-She liked the show so much she took it and I was only five minutes away with her sports editor George Solomon and Michael Wilbon, Dave Dupree, Donald Huff, Byron Rosen, Leonard Sharpiro in studio talking sports.
-No surprise this has been their mode of operation for over 400 years.
+They even take our gestures.
+Do you remember the big deal they made over President Obama and the First Lady Fist Bumping on National television?
+Today everywhere you look they are fist bumping and high fiving.
+Check out the dance routines of NFL white players after they score a touchdown or sack the quarterback!

 Washington Post sports editor George Solomon kneeling with sun glasses 2nd from right

-This is letter I received from Katharine Graham’s son Donald as they were in the process of stealing my show tag Inside Sports asking for anonimity.
+This is the letter with a check for $1,500 I received from Katharine Graham’s son Donald while they were stealing my show tag “Inside Sports” asking for anonimity.

 Those of you who think you have made it are in for a rude awaking.
 You can run, but you cannot hide behind those Gated Communities forever.
-It’s a given you will eventually have to come out and join “The Real World’ and when you do there is the possibility you or your children will encounter racism in the blink of an eye.
+It’s a given you will eventually have to come out and join “The Real World’ and when you do there is the possibility you and your children will encounter racism in the blink of an eye.

 I spent 50+ years working in the streets in the District, Maryland and Virginia with police officers in each jurisdiction.
 I have seen “The Good, Bad and Ugly when it comes to cops”.
 My two brothers were law-enforcement officers.
 I was up close and personal as they experienced “The Thin Blue line and the Code of Silence” from their fellow officers while trying to be ‘Good Cops in the hood’ in corrupt departments (U. S. Marshall & DC cop).
 My best friend Andrew Johnson was a DC cop and homicide detective and he retired as a Supervisor with the DEA.
-My mentor Luke C. Moore the first modern day U. S. Marshall appointed by the President of the United States.
+My mentor Luke C. Moore was the first modern day U. S. Marshall appointed by President Lyndon Johnson.
 We walked arm and arm with Willie Wood (NFL) during the 1968 riots on the U Street corridor.